Kulana Knolls 2

 No analysis available

-I looked for explicit elevator references such as a count ('1 elevator,' 'multiple elevators') or building-access descriptions.
-The only relevant language was that a ground-floor home has 'no stairs or elevators required,' which suggests elevator-free access but does not directly state the building has zero elevators.
-Per the rules, I kept the current value because there is no direct count in the remarks.
+I searched the remarks for explicit elevator references such as a count ('1 elevator,' 'multiple elevators') or building-wide access descriptions.
+The only relevant language was a unit-level statement about not needing stairs or elevators, which does not confirm the building has any elevators.
+Keeping the current value of 0 because there is no remark evidence to override it.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.